Police Records Bureau

 can now be made on-line through our website.

-Motor Vehicle Crash reports are generally available 3 - 5 business days after the report is made.
+Motor Vehicle Crash reports are generally available and can be requested 3 - 5 business days after the report is made.

-Incident Verification reports are generally available 5 - 10 business days after the date of the incident.
+Incident Verifications are generally available and can be requested within 5 - 10 business days after the date of the incident.

 MV CRASH REPORTS